MoldyMacaroniX/moldygd.com/_src/posts/moldy-video-settings.md

 - Pausing to restart the level or pressing the "R" key to do that is not allowed
 - Pausing in general is not allowed (this is to keep the level synced for everybody)
 - Practice mode is not allowed

+# Disallowed Mods

-- Show hitboxes on death (please turn this off)
+- Show hitboxes on death
+- Stop triggers on death
+- Hide death effect

 # Face Cam